vijayanant/fossick/content/posts/tech-debt.md

 say this refactoring effort is the cost.
 But we couldn't have known this before the feature was even thought of.

 The message is clear, don't use the debt metaphor to justify writing bad code;
 you are simply degrading the internal quality.
 The argument that 'new features are needed urgently, and perhaps it is OK to let the code be messy' isn't well founded.
 Bad code impacts quickly and slows down the new features that are needed quickly.
 We usually end up releasing slower than expected and with messy code which is harder to refactor taking up even more effort when the time comes.
 Taking on debt to speed-up delivery only works if you  write code that is clean enough to be understood and refactored.

-> Consequence of Tech Debt is quicker to market now and refactoring effort later.
+> Consequence of Tech Debt is quicker to market now and refactoring effort
-> Consequence of bad code is apparent speed now coupled with legacy code and code
+> later.
+Consequence of bad code is apparent speed now coupled with legacy code
-> rewrite later.
+> and code rewrite later.

 ## Finally...

-Tech Debt is a metaphor initially used to explain the management need for code refactoring; it is not a development methodology or a design philosophy; it neither tell you how to design or write code nor does it tell you when to take debt.
+Technical Debt is a metaphor initially used to explain the management need for code refactoring; it is not a development methodology or a design philosophy; it neither tell you how to design or write code nor does it tell you when to take debt.
 The debt metaphor helps us think about how to deal with design problems and how to communicate that thinking.